MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/incorrect-missing-time-zone-settings.md

 ## Symptoms

 Multiple mailboxes in Microsoft Office 365 may have incorrect or missing time zone settings.
-This symptoms applies to all kinds of mailboxes, such as user mailboxes, resource mailboxes, and equipment mailboxes.
+This symptom applies to all kinds of mailboxes, such as user mailboxes, resource mailboxes, and equipment mailboxes.

 ## Resolution